techthumb1/bls_project/README.md

 * <a href="#p5">Objective 5</a>: Visualizations
 * <a href="#p6">Objective 6</a>: Conclusion and results

 ### Terms

-- Seas: Seasonal
-- Unadj: Unadjusted
-- CPI-U-Median:
-- CPI-U-RS:
-- CPI-U-Median:
+- Seas: _Seasonal Adjustment (SA)_ is a method of adjusting for seasonal variations in economic factors.
+- Unadj: _Unadjusted (U)_ is the original value of the economic factor.
+- CPI-U-Median: _Consumer Price Index (CPI)_ is a measure of the price level of the U.S. economy.
+- CPI-U-RS: _Consumer Price Index (CPI)_ is a measure of the price level of the U.S. economy.

 ### Features